MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 ::: zone pivot="visual-studio-code"

-## Deploy Teams app to the cloud using Visual Studio Code
+## Deploy Teams app to the cloud using Microsoft Visual Studio Code

 You can deploy the following to the cloud:

-* The tab, such as front-end applications are deployed to Azure Storage and configured for static web hosting or a sharepoint site.
+* The tab, such as front-end apps are deployed to Azure Storage and configured for static web hosting or a sharepoint site.
 * The back-end APIs are deployed to Azure Functions.
 * The bot or message extension is deployed to Azure App Service.